When the margin level of your position falls below the required maintenance margin level, your position will be

 Q:I did set a stop loss for my position.
 Why was my position still liquidated?

-Stop Loss is triggered by the platform's LTP.
+Stop Losses can be triggered by either the Last Traded Price (Default), Mark Price or Index Price on Bybit.
 On the other hand, liquidation is triggered by Mark Price and not LTP.
-As such, if you set your Stop Loss very close to your liquidation price (e.g holding a Buy Long position, Stop Loss was set at 8600 when liquidation price is at 8595), it is entirely possible and normal for the Mark Price to hit your liquidation price first before the LTP could trigger your stop loss.
+As such, if a trader sets their Stop Losses to be triggered by LTP or Index price and sets it very close to your liquidation price (e.g holding a Buy Long position, Stop Loss was set at 8600 and triggered by LTP when liquidation price is at 8595), it is entirely possible for the Mark Price to hit your liquidation price first before the LTP could trigger your stop loss.
+To further understand this point, please refer to the article below

 This is the reason why your stop loss was not executed as intended.